maek-ies/picks_scores/README.md

 ## Recent Updates & Features

+*   **Sticky Headers & Enhanced Disagreement Metrics (2025-11-15):**
+    *   **Sticky Table Headers (Attempted):** An attempt was made to implement sticky (frozen) headers for all major tables.
+However, the `position: sticky` CSS approach was not successful, and this feature remains an unsolved issue.
+    *   **Enhanced Disagreement Calculation:** The disagreement metrics in the "Win Probs." tab have been updated to be more informative:
+        *   When FPI and Moneyline models pick the **same team**, the metric shows the absolute difference between their confidence values (a positive number).
+        *   When they pick **different teams**, the metric now shows a **negative number** representing the sum of their confidences, clearly flagging a conflict in their predictions.
+    *   **UI Margin Adjustments:** Further refined the vertical spacing in the header to minimize the gap between the main title and the control buttons.

 *   **Disagreement Measures & UI Tweaks (2025-11-15):**
     *   **Disagreement Measures:**
         *   Added a new disagreement measure based on the absolute difference between FPI and Moneyline confidence ranks.